 Leadership

 Linear expansion is a fascinating phenomenon observed in various materials when they are subjected to changes in temperature.
-When a substance is heated, it expands, and when it cools down, it contracts.
+When heated, a material typically increases in size, and when cooled, it usually decreases in size.
 Understanding these aspects will help us comprehend the behavior of materials and their applications in everyday life.

 Linear Expansion and Its Reason: